ucla-oarc-web/WebBlocks/template/entity/nav/bar/README.md

 * Contain the main, top-level navigation of the website
-* Contain an alternative, ancillary form of navigation (e.g., links to role-based sections, like "Students" or "Parents")
+* Contain an alternative, ancillary form of navigation (e.g., links to role-based sections, like
-* Contain the search form
-* Contain a minor utility section of the website (e.g., current weather)

 ## Features